ashesh-0/ashesh.github.io/_pages/extreme_rainfall_prediction.md

 A simpler problem would be to estimate the rainfall given the radar data.
 However, our problem is instead to predict the rainfall several hours in advance with a special focus on extreme rainfall.

-## Important factors
+## Important Factors to Consider
 1. Latitude/Longitude
 2. Height above the mean sea level
-3. Temporal aspect
+3. Temporal aspect of rain and radar data
-4. Seasonality
+4. Seasonality of rainfall